filamentgroup/shoestring/README.md

 The `src/extensions` folder includes a few prebuilt methods you can grab and chuck into your project.

+## Custom Builds

+Each extension is defined an AMD module and the dependencies are sort out during the build by requirejs.
+The all inclusive build is `build/main.js` and can act as a reference for a custom build.
+To creat a custom build:

+1. Copy `build/main.js` to `build/custom/my-build.js`
+2. Edit `build/custom/my-build.js` and remove any extensions you're not using
+3. Run `grunt build`
+4. View `dist/my-build.js`

 ## Want a dollar?

 here you go: